usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Decoys_, by No Sir
 - _2000XL : A Space Odyssey_, by Killer Kane
-- _Decoys_, by No Sir
 - _45 Pounds_, by YHWH Nailgun
 - _28 (Remaster 2025)_, by Tujiko Noriko, Aoki Takamasa
-- _Luster_, by Maria Somerville

 </details>